niansong1996/niansong1996.github.io/_pages/about.md

 ------
 * My first name can be pronounce as-is: *[An-Song]*, last name is like *[Nee]*.
 * I know how to say "I don't speak <this language>" in eight different languages (Mandarin, English, Spanish, Cantonese, Italian, Greek, Korean, Hindi), very handy, you should know them too.
 Credit to my friends who are the best language teachers.
-* My paper was once retweeted by [Yann LeCun](https://twitter.com/ylecun/status/1628383670921732098?s=20).
+* My paper was once retweeted by Yann LeCun ([link](https://twitter.com/ylecun/status/1628383670921732098?s=20)).
 * I love soccer and I am a Barcelona and Messi fan.
+I don't remember how Barca did in UCL 2018-2022 and don't remind me.
+My favorite games are:
+  * 2015 UCL final: Barca 3-1 Juventus
+  * 2017 UCL round of 16: Barca 6-1 PSG (6-5 on agg.)
+  * 2022 WC final: Argentina 3-3 France (4-2 in pen.)
 * I am from Nanchang, Jiangxi Province in China.
 I've also lived in Nanjing, Beijing, Berkeley, Pittsburgh, Houston, New Haven, and Menlo Park.